coderafting/humane-time/README.md

   [val]
   ...body...)
 ```
 It returns a human readable string based on the value of number-of-years (`val`).
-Currently, it uses the US counting system.
-Please refer: https://www.britannica.com/topic/large-numbers-1765137.
+Currently, it uses the [US counting system](https://www.britannica.com/topic/large-numbers-1765137).

 Examples below: